All sources have been thoroughly verified for credibility. Furthermore, an industry specialist has reviewed and approved the final article.

 The Business Consumer Index (BCI), which relies on surveys and assessments of business leaders, is a metric that gauges their confidence in the present and future economic conditions.

-The current business confidence score in Uganda alone isn't enough to decide on property investment.
-We will look at more data.
+The current moderate level of the Business Confidence Index in Uganda alone isn't sufficient to make a decision on property investment.
+We will need to examine additional data.

 Ugandan housing prices began to climb